 Nobody likes getting the flu, but you don’t have to buy rubber gloves or a surgical mask to keep from catching the miserable illness.
-Here are 3 simple and natural ways to prevent the flu this season.
+Learn how to prevent the flu naturally in 3 simple ways.

 1. Wash Your Hands